 Aging in place is a phrase used to describe an older adult who chooses to remain in their own house instead of moving to a senior community.
 Sometimes they have a sentimental attachment to the home where they raised a family.
 Other times, they believe it is the most economical choice.
+But the differences between senior living vs aging in place can stack up.

 Because many older adults live in a home where the mortgage has already been paid off, the home may seem like a less expensive option.
 When you do a senior living cost comparison, however, the results often prove otherwise.
 Hidden expenses and changing health frequently reveal just how much value senior living communities provide.